rubenerd/rubenerd.com/content/post/2017/considered-harmful-is-considered-harmful.markdown

 ---
 title: "Rubénerd Law of Headlines"
 date: "2017-09-14T19:01:00+10:00"
-summary: "There are legit, un-harmful ways to use tech in headlines stating they're considered harmful"
+abstract: "There are legit, un-harmful ways to use tech in headlines stating they're considered harmful"
 year: "2017"
-location: Sydney
 category: Media
 tag:
 - news
+- written-in-sydney
 ---
 Betteridge's Law of Headlines states that the answer to headings ending in a question is no. For example, "Does X cure cancer?" wouldn't need the question mark if the answer was yes.
 It's an exercise in journalistic hedge betting.